steilerDev/minecraft-backup-docker/README.md

  - `MC_DOCKER`
     The docker container name of the Minecraft server (used to start/stop the server during restoring)
     *required*
+ - `CRON_SCHEDULE`
+    The cron expression, defining the backup schedule.
+See [crontab.guru](https://crontab.guru) for help on defining this.
  - `RCON_PASSWORD`
     The password to login to the RCON interface of the Minecraft server.
     *required*